ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/bak-usa.md

 * 127 Videos
 * 200+ Blogs

 I'm probably forgetting a bunch of stuff, too, but you get the idea.
-And I'm so proud to have worked on all if it.
-Here's a few samples for you to explore.
-Thanks for checking it out.
+And I'm so proud to have helped work on all if it.
+With that, here's a few of my writing samples.
+Thanks for checking 'em out.

 ### Videos